nolyme/oly/README.md

 ### Why

-- hide complexity of server-side rendering
+- hide the complexity of server-side rendering
 - make code between client/server consistency
 - easily and quickly test everything
 - unify contexts into one single class